 The authors investigated the possibility that dietary fat, meat, beef, and pork consumption might be factors that would, in addition to alcohol, correlate with mortality from hepatocellular carcinoma (HCC) in different countries....

 The correlation between HCC and alcohol was 0.40 (p < 0.05); that with pork consumption was also 0.40 (p < 0.05).
 There was no correlation with total fat meat, beef, and cigarette and tobacco consumption.

 The correlation with pork consumption is as strong as that for alcohol.
-Beef has no relation at all liver cancer.
+Beef has no relation at all to liver cancer.

-Another way of looking at the data is based on countries with low and high incidence of HCC.
+Another way of looking at the data is based on countries with a low and high incidence of HCC.
 In countries with a high incidence of HCC (more than 3 per 100,000), compared to countries with a low incidence, alcohol consumption was higher by 128%, and pork consumption was higher by 68%.